Mike Gray Couple Counselling & EFTfor Kingston upon Thames and Surbiton

 Talking to a couple counsellor, also known as relationship therapy or marriage guidance, can help to get your conversation going again.
 It can be a relief to each be able to express your point of view safely.
 A relationship counsellor will be non-judgemental and will not be trying to decide which of a couple is right, or who wins the argument.
 Very often, one of the couple is more keen to do counselling than the other.
 This is normal.
 Again, please feel free to discuss it with me if this concerns you.

 I do not generally think of my clients in terms of having something wrong with them, but rather in terms of having got into a bad pattern of interaction.
 I often use the approach of Emotionally Focused Couple Therapy (EFT for couples).
-EFT for couples is rated by the Society of Clinical Psychology as having "strong research support", the highest grade.
+See this page which explains more about EFT for couples.

 If you are having problems, it is much better to address them sooner rather than later.